tleisio/protoux/README.md

 1. Use the latest version of Chrome.
 2. Enable the experimental chrome flag: chrome://flags/#enable-experimental-web-platform-features
 3. Bug your designer for the URL to the prototype.

 ##Contributors
 The primary purpose of ProtoUX is to enable designers of all skill levels to rapidly prototype by using as little JS as possible.

+To accomplish this, web components, html imports, shadow DOM, and the like are used to build a "library" of interface elements.
+These elements, with all of the JS under the hood, enable quick prototype building with simple HTML/CSS structures.

-To accomplish this, it is important that:
+When contributing in the building of compoennts, it is important that:
-1. You shove all the JS under the hood in protoux.js
+1. You shove all the JS under the hood
-2. Update the protoux-docs.html with any changes
+2. You update the protoux-docs.html with any changes/updates